aktfrikshun/gifthealth/README.md

 6. **Patients Without Created Prescriptions**: Assumed that patients who only have events for prescriptions that were never created should not appear in the output.

+### Model Relationships and Validations

+**Relationships:**
+- **Patient has_many Prescriptions**: A patient can have zero or many prescriptions.
+Prescriptions are managed through the `prescriptions` collection.
+- **Prescription belongs_to Patient**: Each prescription must belong to exactly one patient.
+The prescription maintains a reference to its patient object.

+**Validations:**
+- **Patient**: Name must be present and not empty.
+Raises `ArgumentError` if validation fails.
+- **Prescription**:
+  - Patient must be present and an instance of Patient
+  - Drug name must be present and not empty
+  - When adding a prescription to a patient, validates that the prescription's patient matches

+These validations ensure data integrity and prevent invalid states from being created.

 ### Notable Implementation Details

 1. **Return Logic**: Returns can only occur if there are more fills than returns.
 This prevents invalid states.